graviscalar/langchain-examples/ollama/README.md

 ## Introduction

-Examples of using Langchain with Ollama, Llama3.2 model and Gemma 3.
+Examples of using Langchain and LangGraph with Ollama, Llama3.2 model and Gemma 3.
 Ollama allows you to run open-source large language models, such as Llama 3.2, locally.
 Learn more about Ollama integration on the LangChain [website](https://python.langchain.com/docs/integrations/chat/ollama/).

-Tested with Python 3.10 and Langchain 0.3.19
+Tested with Python 3.10, Langchain 0.3.19 and LangGraph 0.3.8

 * [Ollama](https://ollama.com/download) should be installed and running
 * Pull a Llama 3.2 model to use with the library: `ollama pull llama3.2`